Skip to content

 1. Higher answer rates

 90% of customers screen calls from unknown numbers, meaning nine in ten of your outbound calls go to voicemail rather than a customer.
-However, recipients are more likely to pick up when caller ID displays a business name.
+However, recipients are more likely to pick up when caller ID displays a business name instead of your phone number showing up as spam accidentally.
 A clear CNAM leaves a great first impression on customers and boosts your answer rates over time.

 2. Clearer expectations